pytorch/executorch/backends/mediatek/scripts/README.md

 ## Build

-1. **Build MediaTek Backend**: Once the prerequisites are in place, run the `mtk_build.sh` script to start the build process.
+1. **Build MediaTek Backend**: Once the prerequisites are in place, run the `mtk_build.sh` script to start the build process, MediaTek backend will be built under `cmake-android-out/backends/` as `libneuron_backend.so`

    ```bash
    ./mtk_build.sh